resource-watch/nrt-scripts/bio_037_chl_a/README.md

 **Schedule**

-This script is run at 02:30 on 19th of each month.
+This script is run once every month.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.

 ###### Note: This script was originally written by [Kristine Lister](https://www.wri.org/profile/kristine-lister), and is currently maintained by [Kristine Lister](https://www.wri.org/profile/kristine-lister).